 - Stream to your heart’s content.

 Setting up a VPN to work with Chromecast is well worth the effort.
-If Chromecast gives you the freedom to turn any TV into a smart TV, then a VPN gifts you with the ability to use your Cast-friendly service to their full potential.
-Don’t be constrained by geo-blocking – Cast wherever you want to Cast.
+If Chromecast gives you the freedom to turn any TV into a smart TV, then a VPN gives you the ability to use your Cast-friendly service without streaming your data to ISPs, advertisers and other snoopers.